MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This signal is used to ensure that after a user signs-into a OneNote Android App, notebooks are properly provisioned, and user has successfully created a new note.
 This is used to ensure critical regression detection for OneNote app and service health.

-No additional fields are collected.
+The following fields are collected:

+- None

 #### OneNote.MessageBar.MessageBarClicked *(previous name)*, Office.OneNote.Android.MessageBar.MessageBarClicked